 In March 1999, Avid and Tektronix, Inc. were sued by Glen Holly Entertainment, Inc., a Tektronix distributor, claiming that Tektronix's discontinuance of the Tektronix Lightworks product line was the result of a strategic alliance by Tektronix and Avid.
 Glen Holly raised antitrust and common law claims against the Company and Tektronix, and sought lost future profits, treble damages, attorneys' fees, and interest.
-All of the antitrust claims against the Company and Tektronix, and all other claims against Avid have been dismissed, but certain claims against Tektronix are still pending.
-A trial for those remaining claims is currently set for June 2001, and Glen Holly has indicated that it intends to appeal all dismissals after the trial.
-Avid views the complaint and any appeal of the dismissals as without merit and intends to defend itself vigorously.
+All of the claims against the Company and Tektronix where dismissed by the lower court.
+However, Glen Holly has indicated that it intends to appeal.
+Avid views the complaint and any appeal as without merit and intends to defend itself vigorously.
 However, an adverse resolution of this litigation could have an adverse effect on the Company's consolidated financial position or results of operations in the period in which the litigation is resolved.
 No costs have been accrued for this possible loss contingency.